haroon-ali-dev/google-maps-crm/readme.md

 ## :heavy_check_mark: Solution
 With this application, businesses can effortlessly create customer profiles, visualize them on a map for strategic insights, and seamlessly modify customer details and their interaction history.
 This streamlined approach enhances data management and empowers businesses to foster more meaningful and profitable customer relationships.

+## :page_facing_up: Features
+- Register and login users.
+- Create customers for each user.
+- View customers on map.
+- View and edit customer information.
+- View and edit customer history (business correspondence).

 ## Tech Stack
 HTML, CSS, JavaScript, React.js, Node.js, MongoDB, AWS Elastic Beanstalk, AWS EC2, AWS Load Balancer, AWS S3, AWS CloudFront, GitHub Actions.